JimAnkrom/shui/README.md

 ====
 "Qi rides the wind and scatters, but is retained when encountering water."

-Realtime sensor and input UI
+Realtime sensor and input tools.

+Shui is a extraction of the clientside UI from https://github.com/JimAnkrom/sway .